hyperhype/hyperscript/README.md

 ### children - Array

-Each item in the array is treated like a ordinary child. (string or HTMLElement) this is uesful when you want to iterate over an object:
+Each item in the array is treated like a ordinary child. (string or HTMLElement) this is useful when you want to iterate over an object:

 ``` js
 var h = require('hyperscript')